-Radiotherapy (also called radiation therapy) uses x-rays to kill cancer cells or damage them so they cannot grow and multiply.
+Radiation therapy (also called radiotherapy) uses x-rays to kill cancer cells or damage them so they cannot grow and multiply.
 It can be delivered externally by external beam radiation, or given internally.

-The risk of infertility will depend on the area treated and the dose (measured in grays) of the radiotherapy.
+The risk of infertility will depend on the area treated and the dose (measured in grays) of the radiation therapy.

-- External or internal radiotherapy to the pelvic area for cancer of the rectum, bladder, cervix or vagina can cause the ovaries to stop producing hormones, which results in temporary or permanent menopause.
+- External or internal radiation therapy to the pelvic area for cancer of the rectum, bladder, cervix or vagina can cause the ovaries to stop producing hormones, which results in temporary or permanent menopause.

 - Treatment to the uterus can increase the risk of miscarriage, premature birth and low-birth-weight infant.

-- Radiotherapy to the brain may damage areas that control the production of hormones that stimulate the ovaries to release
+- Radiation therapy to the brain may damage areas that control the production of hormones that stimulate the ovaries to release

 an egg each month.

-If you have both chemotherapy and radiotherapy, the risk of infertility is higher.
+If you have both chemotherapy and radiation therapy, the risk of infertility is higher.

 Surgery that removes part or all of the reproductive organs, such as the ovaries, fallopian tubes, uterus and cervix, can cause infertility.